michodgs25/Sprint/README.md

 __Sprint__ site was inspired by an app I use everyday named, __Strava__ see their website here: https://www.strava.com/.

-__Sprint__ website offers a user **(see user stories below)** a visually impactful experience through its application of..
+__Sprint__ website aims: **(Also see user stories below and project purpose above)**.

-* A primary design goal of this website is to be easy for athletes to log their activity data.
+* A primary design goal of this website is to be easy to log activities.

-* The site should be appealing to view, using imagery and
+* The site should be appealing to view, using imagery and bright colors.

-* Input forms to be intuitive, if user has previously entered the same information, for example Name, the text box should provide a clickable drop option for user name to click the box rather than type out his/her name.
+* Input forms to be intuitive, if user has previously entered the same information, those details will already be filled in for example: name, last name, gender and postcode.

-*

 #### Main Fonts used in this project